jordanlambrecht/calendarr/.github/ISSUE_TEMPLATE/🚀-feature-request.md

 ---
 name: "\U0001F680 Feature Request"
 about: Suggest an idea for this project
-title: "[Feature Request]:"
+title: "\U0001F680 :"
 labels: feature-request
-assignees: ''
+assignees: jordanlambrecht

 ---